Kvnbbg/pdf-cv/README.md

 # pdf-cv

-A PaaS that analyze pdf keyword and transfer the data from into a sheet.
+A PaaS that analyzes PDF keywords and transfers the data into a spreadsheet.

+## Installation

+To install the required dependencies, run the following command: